How Lynyrd Skynyrd Built Momentum on ‘Second Helping’

 Released on April 15, 1974, Helping reunited the group with producer and label boss Al Kooper, who’d signed them to his Sounds of the South imprint after catching a club performance and coming away stunned that they didn’t have a record deal.
 Then, as now, one of the band’s biggest selling points was its authenticity — particularly during a time when the music of the American South was being eagerly co-opted by a number of best-selling British bands.

-“They’re the real thing,” Kooper assured Disc and Music Echo during a 1974 interview.
+“They’re the real thing,” Kooper told Disc and Music Echo in a 1974 interview.
 “The Rolling Stones can carry on and dance around and have Southern accents, but these are the real thing.
 These boys have a shack in the middle of the Florida swamps and in their spare time they chase alligators and go fishing for catfish.”